 This post was originally published on Apr 6th, 2018 as part of a larger work titled [“Gender: Flip the script”][flip-the-script-post]

-Judith Butler1 builds off of previous research to build a theory of gender as a flexible and changing expression of the self, as opposed to a stable identity.
+Judith Butler1 builds off of previous research by Feminist Philosopher Simone De Beauvior, to build a theory of gender as a flexible and changing expression of the self, as opposed to a stable identity.

 An ongoing performance

-In her model, our experience of gender as a stable identity is an illusion built by repeated actions.
+In her model, our experience of gender as a stable identity is an illusion produced by repeated actions.
 Instead of being a stable part of someone identity, she argues that is more useful to view gender as an expression of self that changes.

 gender is an identity tenuously constituted in time, instituted in an exterior space through a stylized repetition of acts.